raspberrypilearning/sunset/en/step_9.md

 --- /task ---

-**Tip:** drag ontop of the text in the say block, then choose from the menu
+**Tip:** drag on top of the text in the say block, then choose from the menu

 ![Animated scratch blocks](images/name.gif)